-You can check out more info about these bargains below, along with a few other deals for Sennheiser headphones and earbuds that are currently available.
+You can check out more info about these Sennheiser sales below.

 This article has been updated since its original publication.

-You can get 7 hours of playback from the earbuds, which can be extended to a total of 28 hours via the charging case.
-The earbuds offer touchpad controls and a range of customisable playback options that are available via Sennheiser’s Smart Control app.
+You can get a solid nine hours of playback from the earbuds, which can be extended to a total of 27 hours via the charging case.
+The CX doesn’t feature active noise cancellation, so you’ll have to make do with passive noise cancelling.
+The earbuds also offer touchpad controls and a range of customisable playback options that are available via Sennheiser’s Smart Control app.

-You can grab the Sennheiser Momentum True Wireless 2 earbuds for $299 here.
+You can grab the Sennheiser CX True Wireless earbuds for $129 here.

 If you’re someone who needs high-end audio performance, you probably already know that these headphones aren’t for you.
 However, if you’re in need of a pair of headphones that you toss in your backpack and/or leave at the office, so you can leave your fancy, expensive headphones at home, the Sennheiser HD 350BT aren’t a bad choice.